 Air quality is important.
 That’s easy to say, but it can sometimes be tough to put into practice.
 First off, it’s not always obvious when there’s a problem with your air quality.
 Maybe something smells a little bit off or the air feels different in certain rooms compared to others.
-But you want to know for sure, and that’s when it’s helpful to run some DIY air quality tests in your home.
+If you want to know for sure, it’s helpful to run some DIY air quality tests in your home.

 Let’s take a look at the different DIY air quality tests available, see how much they generally cost, and decide when it’s time to enlist professional help.